MSc (Human Nutrition and Dietetics)

 Can I apply if I do not have a BSc degree? (and other commonly asked questions)

-Please see the following link for our FAQ Masters Programmes in Dietetics
+Please see the following link for our FAQ Masters Programme in Dietetics

 Contact Details of Academic Staff on this course: